Ange Postecoglou has made an instant impact as Tottenham manager. The team look unrecognisable to the miserable mess they were at times last season.

 There were some question marks over whether he’d be able to control his aggression and be well-suited to Postecoglou’s high line and front-foot attacking approach.
 But so far he’s been quietly brilliant, particularly during the win over Manchester United.

-It’s early days, but Romero is yet to pick up a card, already has two goals, and Spurs look incredibly solid with him patrolling the backline.
+It’s early days, but Romero has only picked up two cards, already has two goals, and Spurs look incredibly solid with him patrolling the backline.

 The Spanish defender arrived in January, prompting hope that he could give them a shot in the arm as they were really beginning to flail.
 Things didn’t quite work out that way and Porro looked lost and defensively suspect amid Spurs’ dismal latter half of the 2022-23 campaign.

 Postecoglou opted for Emerson Royal in the opener against Brentford but has selected Porro in every game since.